Emergent curriculum: Learning plans

-An idea for a curriculum topic may be sparked by things, people, events in the environment, issues that arise in the classroom, etc. (MachLachlan et al., 2013; Stacey, 2009).
+An idea for a curriculum topic may be sparked by things, people, events in the environment, issues that arise in the classroom, etc.

 For instance, a teacher may overhear a group of students having a discussion about insects that leads to the class sitting down and coming up with a web topic that explores all the possible directions the class could go in to learn about insects.
 Ideas may also be sparked by offering experiences like a walk in the neighborhood, visiting local businesses, or reading books.

 Classrooms

-For emergent curriculum, classrooms are often organized into core curriculum areas, where activities may have a curricular theme while following student interest (Crowther, 2005).
+For emergent curriculum, classrooms are often organized into core curriculum areas, where activities may have a curricular theme while following student interest.

 For example, while students are demonstrating an interest in restaurants, the literacy area may allow opportunity to write customer orders while the math area may have plastic money for the children to experiment with.

-These centres are meant to encourage active participation with the content (Crowther, 2005).
+These centres are meant to encourage active participation with the content.
 In emergent curriculum settings, there should be opportunity to: